avspeed/webrtc-Windows-Forms-Test/Readme.txt

 About this demo
 ===============

-This is a demo that shows you how to quickly build webrtc enabled video conferencing application.
+This is a demo that shows you how to quickly build webrtc enabled video conferencing application using the iCOnfRTC SDK.

+This demo uses the iConfRTC SDK for Windows Forms ( a nuget package avilable here https://www.nuget.org/packages/iConfRTC.Winform.X86/)

 The concept is simple :